Azure/ResourceModules/modules/Microsoft.Web/staticSites/customDomains/readme.md

 # Static Site Custom Domain `[Microsoft.Web/staticSites/customDomains]`

-This module deploys Web StaticSites CustomDomains.
+This module deploys a Custom Domain into a Static Site.
-// TODO: Replace Resource and fill in description

 ## Navigation